The American Plate Number Single Society

 The plate number information appearing on this page has been contributed by APNSS members Jim Ragsdale, Jim Cochrane and Rick Burdsall.

-A complete listing and valuation of plate numbers, positions and other marginal markings will appear in the next edition of the Hebert's Catalog of Plate Number Singles.
+A complete listing and valuation of plate numbers, positions and other marginal markings appears in the 2018 edition of the Hebert's Catalog of Plate Number Singles.